 Camp Asia Super Chef

 School holidays are always just around the corner, and that means one thing: Camp Asia Super Chef!
-Your little one will learn only from the best, resident culinary expert Head Chef Tim Ong, who has taught over 1000 kids to whip up more than 20,000 recipes.
-Young students will also get to flex their entrepreneurial skills as they practice setting up their own restaurant and inviting a special guest (you!) to dine.
-Bon Appetit!
+Your little one will learn from resident culinary expert Head Chef Tim Ong, who has taught over 1000 kids to whip up more than 20,000 recipes.
+Young students will also get to flex their entrepreneurial skills as they practise setting up their own restaurant and inviting a special guest (you!) to dine.
+Bon appetit!

 Camp Asia, camp locations at SAIS and AIS; www.campasia.asia